stevenpencle/D6-LOA/README.md

 Store services are a special type of service that manages the state of some 'subject' and notifies all subscribers of any changes to that subject's state.
 This is how you will manage your model's state in the client application, and this is the most typical type of custom service you will implement.
 Your application model entities should always be managed by store services, and the same entity type should never be the subject of more than one store service (directly or indirectly).
 This is how we ensure a single source of truth in the client application.

-Store services extend the _subscriberService_ and use the _subscriberHelper_ to manage the subscribers (observers) of the subject they manage.
+Store services extend the _SubscriberService_ and use the _SubscriberHelper_ to manage the subscribers (observers) of their subject.
 The subject can be any object, object graph, or array of objects.
 It is up to you to decide how you will compose your stores based on the model and workflow of your application.

 **A note about store services:** Store services use the _RxJS_ library which is an integral part of Angular.
 The subject of a store services is a _BehaviorSubject_ type which is an observable and observer.
 Components that use store services should implement _OnInit_ and must implement _OnDestroy_.
 Typically, you will subscribe to the store service in the _ngOnInit()_ method to 'observe' the service's subject and provide a callback to handle state change notifications for that subject.
 You should always unsubscribe to any store services in the _ngOnDestroy_ method.
 Failure to do this will result in a memory leak in the client application.